mirunachisluca/microservices-platformservice/README.md

 Les Jackson - .NET Microservices course (https://youtu.be/DgVjEo3OGBI)

 ### Platform Service
 This service is a .NET 6 Web API which implements GET and POST operations for the platform resource.
-This service uses a SQL Server database.
+* uses a SQL Server database
-The POST operation, apart from adding the new resource to the database, also publishes a message to the message queue to be processed by the Command service.
+* publishes a message to the message queue to be processed by the Command service when a new platform is added using the POST method

 ### Kubernetes architecture